RECOMB-Arch/template/call_for_papers.md

 ## Topics

-Papers reporting on original research (both theoretical and applied) in all areas of computational molecular biology are suitable for submission.
+Papers reporting on original research on acceleration of computing in all areas of computational molecular biology are suitable for submission.
+The emphasis will be on new hardware-algorithm co-design, hardware accelerators (e.g., FPGA, NPU, GPU, PIM),  and domain-specific languages for bioinformatics workloads.

 Topics of interest include, but are not limited to:

-- TODO
-- TODO
-- TODO
+#### Hardware-Accelerated Genomic Data Processing
+- Optimized hardware/algorithms for read mapping, whole-genome alignment, and de novo assembly acceleration
+- Architectures for high-throughput genomic data streaming and pre-processing (e.g., base calling, demultiplexing)
+#### Hardware Acceleration Techniques and Architectures
+- FPGA, GPU, ASIC, PIM (Processing-In-Memory), and NPU (Neural Processing Unit) accelerators for core bioinformatics algorithms
+- Hardware/software co-design for computational biology
+- Domain-Specific Architectures (DSAs) for bioinformatics workloads (e.g., aligners, variant callers)
+- Novel memory architectures and I/O optimization for large genomic datasets
+#### Accelerating Downstream Bioinformatics Analysis
+- Hardware-aware algorithms for metagenomics, pan-genomics, and genome graph traversal
+- High-speed solutions for single-cell and spatial transcriptomics data processing (e.g., UMI counting, clustering, dimensionality reduction)
+- Structural biology and drug design
+Optimization of machine learning/deep learning models (e.g., CNNs, RNNs, Transformers) used in omics for specialized hardware
+####  Tools, Languages, and Infrastructure
+Domain-Specific Languages (DSLs) and high-level synthesis tools for programming bioinformatics hardware accelerators Static and dynamic optimization passes for bioinformatics workloads Optimized Application Programming Interfaces (APIs) for heterogeneous computing platforms for bioinformatics pipelines Benchmarking, performance modeling, and energy-efficiency analysis of bioinformatics accelerators Cloud and edge computing architectures for accelerated bioinformatics
+#### Specific Accelerated Bioinformatics Workloads
+- Accelerating dynamic programming algorithms (e.g., Smith-Waterman, Needleman-Wunsch) and their approximations
+- Efficient hardware implementations of compression algorithms for genomic data
+- Accelerated methods for genome-wide association studies (GWAS) and population genetics
+- Hardware-optimized data structures (e.g., k-mer indices, Bloom filters, FM-index, learned indexes)

 ### Key Dates